Ibn Saud: Assassination attempts

 On 15 March 1935, three armed men from Oman attacked and tried to assassinate Ibn Saud during his performance of Hajj.
-He survived the attack unhurt, and three assassins were arrested.
-Another assassination attempt occurred in 1951 when Captain Abdullah Al Mandili, a member of Royal Saudi Air Force, tried to bomb the King's camp from an airplane.
-The attempt was unsuccessful and Al Mandili escaped to Iraq with the help of tribes.
+He survived the attack unhurt, through the intervention of the crown prince, and the three attackers were killed by bodyguards.

+Another assassination attempt occurred in 1951, when Captain Abdullah Al Mandili, a member of Royal Saudi Air Force, tried to bomb the King's camp from an airplane.
+The attempt was unsuccessful, and Al Mandili escaped to Iraq with the help of tribes.

 Successor

-Ibn Saud appointed his second son, Prince Saud, heir to the Saudi throne in 1933.
+Ibn Saud's eldest son Turki, who was the crown prince of the Kingdoms of Nejd and Hejaz, died at age 18, predeceasing his father.
+Had Turki not died, he would have been the crown prince.
+Instead, Ibn Saud appointed his second son, Prince Saud, heir to the Saudi throne in 1933.
 He had many quarrels with his brother Muhammad bin Abdul Rahman as to who should be appointed heir.
 Muhammad wanted his son Khalid to be designated the heir.

-Ibn Saud's eldest son Turki, who was the crown prince of the Kingdoms of Nejd and Hejaz, died at age 18, predeceasing his father.
-Turki's younger full-brother Saud was appointed Crown Prince.
-Had Turki not died, he would have been the Crown Prince.

 When the King discussed succession before his death, he favoured Prince Faisal as a possible successor over Crown Prince Saud due to Faisal's extensive knowledge, as well as his years of experience.
 Since Faisal was a child, Ibn Saud recognised him as the most capable of his sons and often tasked him with responsibilities in war and diplomacy.
 In addition, Faisal was known to embrace a simple Bedouin lifestyle.
 "I only wish I had three Faisals", Ibn Saud once said when discussing who would succeed him.
-However, he made the decision to keep Prince Saud as crown prince in the fear that doing otherwise would lead to decreased stability.
+However, he made the decision to keep Prince Saud as crown prince for fear that doing otherwise would lead to decreased stability.